 Doctoral students should schedule a date for the qualifying examination at the beginning of their second year in the program and take the exam before the end of their second year.
 Your goal at this time should be to end your second year with formal course work completed and having been formally declared by your supervisory committee to be a Doctoral Candidate.
 This will enable you to begin your third year devoting full time to your research.

-Please notify the SNRE Coordinator of your examination at least 2 weeks prior to its scheduled date.
+Please notify the our academic advisor Karen Bray of your examination at least 2 weeks prior to its scheduled date.
 Please include the exam date as well as the name and email of your committee chair so that proper forms may be generated in time for your exam.

 The purpose of the qualifying exam is to evaluate your academic preparation prior to the research phase of your program.
-The exam is both written and oral and covers the major and concentration subjects.
+The format of the exam is determined by your committee and committee chair and covers your major and concentration subjects.
 Normally, the exam covers both the conceptual core of your academic program and the intellectual content of your proposed research.

 You must be registered for Advanced Research (7979) when you take your qualifying exam for a minimum of 3 hours in Fall or Spring term or a minimum of 2 hours in Summer term.
 Once you have passed the qualifying exam and advanced to candidacy, you should no longer register for 7979 (Advanced Research).
 You will instead register for 7980 (Research for Doctoral Dissertation), as indicated in the plan of study.

-For additional information pertaining to qualifying exams please see these notes from a panel discussion on qualifying exams.
+For additional information pertaining to qualifying exams please contact Karen Bray (firstname.lastname@example.org).

 Doctoral candidates must request a transmittal form from the SNRE Coordinator before they will be able to make their first submission.
 Master's students do not need to request this form.
 All submissions must follow a strict set of formatting requirements.
 For your convenience electronic thesis and dissertation templates and tutorials are provided through the UF Computing Help Desk.